-My name is Garrett Hutson, and I’m a writer in Indianapolis, IN.
-I write upmarket historical mysteries and spy fiction.
+My name is Garrett Hutson.
+I write upmarket historical mysteries and spy fiction, driven by flawed characters who are moving and unforgettable.
 I write about ordinary people in different times and places who struggle with faith, family dysfunction, and all of the moral gray areas of life.
-My work is always LGBT-inclusive.
+I write realistic fiction, so my work is always diverse and LGBT-inclusive.

-In 1992 I spent a semester in France, studying at LaSabranenque language center and doing restoration work on a 12th century chateau, while living in a restored medieval village.
+I’m from Indianapolis, and I attended Ball State University.
+I spent a semester in France, studying at LaSabranenque language center and doing restoration work on a 12th century chateau, while living in a restored medieval village.
 It was an amazing experience!
-I also studied history at Butler University from 1997 to 1998.
+I also studied history at Butler University.

 I have a grown daughter, Paige.
-My husband Dave is a veterinarian, and we have several pets—dogs, cats, fish, and back-yard chickens.
-We live in Broad Ripple, a very walkable and eclectic area on the north side of Indianapolis, where we frequent several of the independent restaurants.
+My husband David is a veterinarian, and we have several pets—dogs, cats, and fish.
+We live in Broad Ripple, a very walkable and eclectic area on the north side of Indianapolis.

-I have been a committed bookworm from a young age, and my early favorites included the authors Mark Twain, Robert Lewis Stevenson, Sir Arthur Conan Doyle, Agatha Christie and James Michener.
+I have been a bookworm my whole life, and my early favorites included Mark Twain, Robert Lewis Stevenson, Sir Arthur Conan Doyle, Agatha Christie and James Michener.
 I devoured the Hardy Boys mystery series, and the Black Stallion series.
-Later favorites included F. Scott Fitzgerald and Gore Vidal.
-Lately I have read a lot of Alan Furst, Ken Follett, Joseph Kanon, and William Kent Krueger.
+Later favorites included F. Scott Fitzgerald, Gore Vidal, Alan Furst, Ken Follett, Joseph Kanon, and William Kent Krueger.
 I am also an avid reader of history books.

-I began making up stories before I knew how to write, and started writing stories as soon as I was able.
+I began making up stories before I knew how to write.
 I won ribbons in the Young Authors contest in the fourth and fifth grades, and I was hooked.
-From then on, I knew I wanted to be an author when I grew up.
+I knew I wanted to be an author.
 I got a Smith Corona typewriter when I was sixteen, and spent the next two years typing out a never-ending manuscript; it was silly and juvenile, but in hindsight there was some good stuff in there about familial relationships and growing up.

 After college, I resolved to get serious about becoming an author, and spent the next two years on my typewriter, creating the first draft of Duncan MacKenzie.
 It was massive and poorly-written, but I was proud of it.
 I revised it over the next two years while my daughter was napping, but then life got complicated and I stopped writing for several years.
 I don’t recommend that.
-Finally, in September 2003 out of frustration, I began writing again–I churned out several short stories that fall, and began the first draft of what I then called Murder at Sutton’s Pond, now titled In a Safe Town.
+Finally in 2003, I began writing again–I churned out several short stories that fall, and began the first draft of what I then called Murder at Sutton’s Pond, now published as In a Safe Town.

-I spent the next several years unsuccessfully submitting short stories, revising Sutton’s Pond, and did a complete rewrite of Duncan MacKenzie.
+I spent the next several years unsuccessfully submitting short stories, revising Sutton’s Pond, and doing a complete rewrite of Duncan MacKenzie.
 I joined the Indiana Writers Center, took several of their classes, read books on writing craft, and gradually got better.
-Then in February 2009 I attended my first writers’ conference–the AWP Conference in Chicago.
-I was blown-away by the energy, and thrilled to be surrounded by so many fellow-writers.
-I resolved right then to attend the AWP Conference again when it came to Chicago, and I did in 2012.
+In February 2009 I attended my first writers’ conference–the AWP Conference in Chicago.
+I was blown-away by the energy, and thrilled to be surrounded by so many writers.
+Iattended the conference again when it came back to Chicago in 2012.

 2012 was a big year for my writing.
-Not only did I attend my second AWP Conference in March, but I also attended my first Midwest Writers Workshop in July of that year, and did my first-ever pitch to an agent.
+Not only did I attend my second AWP Conference in March, but I also attended my first Midwest Writers Workshop in July, and did my first pitch to an agent.
 I had recently completed The Swiss Conspiracy, and was over the moon that an agent was interested in it and wanted to see pages.
-He ultimately passed, but it was the first time a publishing professional expressed genuine interest in one of my stories.
-I also made a couple of writer friends at MWW, and got hooked up with a monthly critique group.
+He ultimately passed, but it was the first time a publishing professional expressed interest in one of my stories.
+I also made friends at MWW, and got hooked up with a monthly critique group.
 The IndyScribes still meet monthly, and I couldn’t ask for a better group of critique partners.

-I have attended MWW every year since, and I can’t recommend it enough.
-It is a wonderful group of people, who are passionate about writing and publishing and supporting one another.
-I have made several good writer friends over the years, and I met almost all of them at MWW.
+I’ve attended MWW almost every year since.
+I’ve made several good writer friends over the years, and I met almost all of them at MWW.
 I also credit MWW with helping me improve my craft.